What is palliative care?

 Does CMMC Hospice have a residential facility?

-How extensive is Hospice of Central Montana?
+How extensive is CMMC Hospice?

 CMMC Hospice serves all of Fergus County and parts of Judith Basin County.
 There are 75 volunteers that devote their time, talents, and love to our program.
 As a department of Central Montana Medical Center, CMMC Hospice employs more than 40 dedicated staff members.
 We have the support and resources of Central Montana Medical Center to rely upon.
 We served more than 80 patients and their families in 2010-2011.